NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 ## Introduction

 Librarians play an indispensable role in advancing open science as facilitators, supporting researchers, and significantly contributing to the principles of collaboration and inclusivity.
 These values are crucial as they enable global participation in scientific endeavors, ultimately contributing to the democratization of knowledge.
 Additionally, they aid in combating the spread of misinformation and disinformation, addressing systemic inequalities, and challenging the monopolization of wealth, knowledge, and power.
-Furthermore, they guide scientific efforts towards addressing pressing social issues.
+Furthermore, they guide scientific efforts toward addressing pressing social issues.

 Throughout this lesson, we will explore the implications of adopting more open and ethical research practices, establishing an environment where scientific information is accessible to all, and increasing the visibility and impact of scientific publications.
 It's important to acknowledge that open science presents challenges, and librarians must be proactive in addressing these obstacles to ensure that it does not exacerbate existing barriers.